fetchai/agents-tac/docs/sections/trading_phase.rst

 ---------------------

-In order to submit a transaction, both parties must submit a transaction request to the controller agent, using the :class:`~tac.platform.protocol.Transaction` message.
+In order to submit a transaction, both parties must submit a transaction request to the controller agent, using the :class:`~tac.platform.protocols.tac.message.TACMessage` of type :class:`~tac.platform.protocols.tac.message.TACMessage.Type.TRANSACTION`.

 Once the controller receives two matching and valid transaction requests from both parties, the transaction is *settled*, which implies:

 - The controller agent updates the good holdings and money balances of both the buyer agent and the seller agent.
-- The controller sends a :class:`~tac.platform.protocol.TransactionConfirmation` message to the buyer and the seller.
+- The controller sends a :class:`~tac.platform.protocols.tac.message.TACMessage` of type :class:`~tac.platform.protocols.tac.message.TACMessage.Type.TRANSACTION_CONFIRMATION` to the buyer and the seller.

 Invalid transaction